Samah022/hex-sudoku-game/README.md

     ```
 2. **Open the Project** in your preferred Java IDE.
 3. **Run the Application**:
-   a.
-Run server
    1. navigate to the directory where your .java file is located using the cd command.
      ```sh
       cd Specification&Design&Implementation
       ```
-     2. compile the PuzzleServer.java file, use the javac command
+   2. Run server
       ```sh
-      javac PuzzleServer.java
-      ```
-     3. Run the server
-      ```sh
       java PuzzleServer
       ```
-    b.
-Run Client
-    1. compile the PuzzleClient.java file, use the javac command
-       ```sh
-        javac PuzzleClient.java
-        ```
-   3. Run the client
+   3. Run Client
         ```sh
         java PuzzleClient
         ```